QuanTrieuPCYT/HPHamar_Hackintosh/BIOS.md

 #### If you don't have an external graphics card and you have a Pentium/Celeron CPU:

 **NOTE:** Switching to an i3/i5/i7 or installing a supported dGPU is highly recommended.
-The integrated GPU of these machines are not officially supported and you will face some graphical glitches and even kernel panics.
+The integrated GPU of these machines **is not** officially supported and you will face some graphical glitches and even kernel panics.
 * Add `AAPL,ig-platform-id`, type `Data`, value `01000219`
 * Add `framebuffer-patch-enable`, type `Data`, value `01000000`
 * Add `igfxfw`, type `Data`, value `02000000`